ct-clmsn/pyzmq-collectives/README.md

 Do you work in the large scale data analysis or machine learning problem space?
-Do you work with Numpy, Scipy, Scikit-Learn, Pandas, Arrow, or database technologies (SQL)?
+Do you work with Numpy, Scipy, Scikit-Learn, Pandas, Arrow, PySparkling, or database technologies (SQL)?

 This library will allow you the ability to write programs using the aforementioned group of libraries that operate over a cluster